Current Veteran Students

 - Veterans enrolled at less than 1/2 time receive benefits for tuition and fees only.

-- A withdrawal from Western Iowa Tech Community College or a course drop may result in retroactive loss of benefits.
+- A withdrawal from Western Iowa Tech or a course drop may result in retroactive loss of benefits.
 The reduction in training time reverts back to the beginning date of enrollment for that semester unless VA finds mitigating circumstances in the case of withdrawals and drops.
 VA benefit recipients who drop or withdraw will be responsible for providing any documentation of mitigating circumstances to the VA.

 Mitigating circumstances as defined by VA include: